+We also acknowledge that \textit{LLM-assisted BO} is still in its infancy.
+Existing work primarily focuses on eliciting potentially good designs to evaluate directly from the LLM.
+This contrasts with BO frameworks that incorporate external guidance, particularly HAIC-BO, where the information elicited from humans is much richer.
+For instance, $\pi$BO introduced by \cite{hvarfnerpi} requires a preference function from humans, while the method of \cite{xu2024principled} relies on an expert function.
+In comparison, the possibility of eliciting richer forms of information from LLMs beyond a single candidate design per iteration remains largely unexplored.
+While we see this as an exciting direction for future research, the scope of this paper is on ensuring the safe and trustworthy use of LLM-suggested designs by validating and hedging them with surrogate models.

-While existing efforts have primarily focused on prompting-based strategies for optimization \cite{liu2024large,guo2023towards,song2024position,yang2023large,liu2025large}, this work specifically targets black-box scenarios and enhances trustworthiness by integrating principled surrogates; thereby addressing the risks of relying solely on LLMs, whose surrogate modeling, uncertainty quantification, and exploration–exploitation behavior remain opaque.
-At the heart of our approach is the collaboration between an LLM and a statistical surrogate, e.g., a $\mathcal{GP}$.
-Accordingly, some of the tools developed below draw on principles from collaborative and federated learning \cite{kontar2021internet}.
-Needless to say, these are extensive fields in their own right, so we only highlight works that are immediately relevant to our paper, in the context of BO. \citet{yue2025collaborative} developed a consensus framework for collaborative BO, where the next design to query is selected as a weighted combination, dictated by a dynamically coupled stochastic consensus matrix, of the AF maximizers from all clients in the system, including each client’s own.
-In \cite{dai2020federated,dai2021differentially}, Federated Thompson Sampling for BO was proposed, where clients share $\mathcal{GP}$ Random Fourier Features \cite{rahimi2007random}.
-Each client then samples the next design to query either based on its own features or on those of another randomly selected client.
-Alternatively, \citet{chen2025multi} proposed a constraint-sharing approach, where clients resample their surrogates based on shared constraints to determine the next design to evaluate.
-For a recent overview of collaborative BO, refer to \cite{dai2024federated,al2024collaborative}.
-While this work differs in its goal, its principles have inspired our hybrid collaboration between LLMs and statistical surrogates.
+A detailed review of existing F-BO and HAIC-BO is provided in Appendix~\ref{app:rw}; here, we focus on the works that are most directly relevant to the proposed method.
+In \cite{dai2020federated,dai2021differentially}, Federated Thompson Sampling for BO was introduced, where clients share $\mathcal{GP}$ Random Fourier Features \cite{rahimi2007random}.
+Each client then selects the next design to query either based on its own features or on those of another randomly chosen client.
+Alternatively, \citet{chen2025multi} proposed a constraint-sharing strategy, where clients resample their surrogates using shared constraints to guide the next evaluation.
+While our framework differs in its ultimate objective, these principles have directly inspired our hybrid collaboration between LLMs and statistical surrogates.